-school community.
-(GC.SAq.2.a.1)

-have affected people with similar beliefs.
+actions and advocacy for improvement of my and advocacy, and can describe how they may school community.
+(GC.SAg.2.a.1) have affected people with similar beliefs.
 (GC.SAq.2.a.2)

-toward goals that benefit my communities.
+effectiveness in order to better create momentum toward goals that benefit my communities.
 (GC.SAg.2.a.3)

-long-term results and by documenting implications, issues, shortfalls, and/or remedies for future advocacy action.
+effective by evaluating evidence of short and long-term results and by documenting implications, issues, shortfalls, and/or remedies for future advocacy action.
 (GC.SAq.2.a.4)